Please, read our Authors Guide here.

 Manuscript’s files preparation

-In order to simplify editing, the proposed article should be sent in Microsoft Word (file extension *.doc, *.docx) and Adobe Acrobat (file extension *.pdf).
+In order to simplify editing, the proposed article should be sent in Microsoft Word (file extension *.doc, *.docx).
 Formulas are typed in the formula editor MathType.
 Decryption of symbols included in the formulas is mandatory.

 The article can be designed in the form of your choice.
 You do not need to try to create pages similar to the published pages of the journal, because the detailed work will be done by the journal’s editors during production process.
 For convenience, you can use a template.